freenas/freenas-docs/userguide/quick.rst

 password.
 Select this option and follow the prompts to set the password.

-**8) Reset to Factory Defaults** *Caution*!
-This option deletes **all** of the configuration settings made in the administrative GUI and is used to reset a %brand% system back to defaults. **Before selecting this option, make a full backup of all data and make sure all encryption keys and passphrases are known!** After this option is selected, the configuration is cleared and the system reboots.
+**8) Reset Configuration to Defaults** *Caution*!
+This option deletes **all** of the configuration settings made in the administrative GUI and is used to reset a %brand% system back to defaults. **Before selecting this option, make a full backup of all data and make sure all encryption keys and passphrases are known!** After this option is selected, the configuration is reset to defaults and the system reboots.
-:menuselection:`Storage --> Volumes --> Import Volume` can be used to re-import volumes.
+:menuselection:`Storage --> Volumes --> Import Volume`
+can be used to re-import volumes.

 **9) Shell** starts a shell for running FreeBSD commands.
 To leave the shell, type :command:`exit`.